AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 for example, 8 cobblestone = 8 stone instead of 1 cobblestone = 1 stone, and the pattern provider will insert 8 cobblestone into
 your smelting setup every operation instead of one at a time.

+# The Most General Form of "Pattern"

+There is actually an even more "general" form of "pattern" than a processing pattern.
+A level emitter with a crafting card can be set to emit a redstone signal in order to craft something.
+This "pattern" does not define, or even care about ingredients.
+All it says is "If you emit redstone from this level emitter, the ME system will recieve this item at some point in the near or distant future".
+This is usually used to activate and deactivate infinite farms which require no input ingredients, or to activate a system that handles recursive recipes (which standard autocafting cannot understand) like, for example, "1 cobblestone = 2 cobblestone" if you have a machine that duplicates cobblestone.

 # The Crafting CPU

 ![Crafting CPUs](../assets/assemblies/crafting_cpus.png)